 We received funding to renovate some outbuildings into a bespoke commercial kitchen for producing jam.
 In establishing the business I wanted to maintain the ethos of producing a top quality product using the best quality ingredients to produce a range of products that are simply bursting with colour and flavour and that would give us a point of difference from the mass produced brands.
 To that end we still make all of our products by hand in small batches in the same way my Grandmother made them on the kitchen stove – we just have more saucepans now!

-Indeed, we are still using her recipes today!
-Along the way we added a range of chutneys and are now producing almost 40 different products!
-We are also very proud to have won 10 Great Taste Awards proving that our products can compete with the best in the country!
+Indeed, we are still using her recipes today.
+Along the way we added a range of chutneys and are now producing almost 40 different products.
+We are also very proud to have won 18 Great Taste Awards proving that our products can compete with the best in the country.

 In recent years the food industry in Northern Ireland has enjoyed something of a renaissance; people are a lot more aware now of where their food comes from and the demand for good, locally produced products is growing.
-Food NI have done a lot of work in promoting this and the 2016 NI Year of Food and Drink has done wonders to raise the profile of local Artisan producers, which we are proud to be part of!
+Food NI have done a lot of work in promoting this and have done wonders to raise the profile of local Artisan producers, which we are proud to be part of.